 State Income Taxation

 Interstate businesses operating in the Pacific Northwest's income tax states — Oregon, Idaho, Alaska and Montana — must allocate and apportion their income among the jurisdictions in which they do business.
-Our lawyers understand and work regularly with the constitutional principles underlying allocation and apportionment.
+Our lawyers work regularly with the constitutional principles underlying allocation and apportionment.
 We also understand these states' statutory deviations from the federal income tax rules.

 Washington State Business and Occupation Tax